MamangRust/monolith-payment-gateway-shared/README.md

 The `shared/` directory contains reusable components, domain models, and utilities shared across all services in the system.

-This package helps maintain consistency, reduce duplication, and enforce domain contracts between microservices.
+This package helps maintain consistency, reduce duplication, and enforce domain contracts between monolith.

 ## Structure Overview